toletole412/BINGO_SERVER_typescript/README.md

-# Tic Tac Toe Server
+# BINGO Server

-This is a server for playing a multiplayer Tic Tac Toe game.
+This is a server for playing a multiplayer BINGO game.

 It has these endpoints: